Southern Humboldt Community Park is perhaps the best birding location between Bear River Ridge to the north and Usal Beach Campground to the south.

 no images were found

-Unfortunately, a printed checklist of birds at the Park is no longer available, but bird walkers who sign up in advance receive an emailed list of birds previously seen on the walks.
+Check out the Park’s “check list of the birds” below.
+In addition, bird walkers who sign up in advance can receive an emailed list of birds previously seen on the walks.
 This list is usually recorded on the eBird site maintained by the Cornell Laboratory of Ornithology and can be accessed by clicking the link above.

 We’ve been fortunate to attract some really talented leaders for the walks.
 David Fix (author of Birds of Northern California) leads around 3 walks a year.
 Jude Power, a past president of RRAS, generally leads 2 walks.